MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-choosing-runtime.md

 # Choosing Runtime Version in AL

 The capabilities and features of AL for [!INCLUDE[prod_short](../includes/prod_short.md)] are determined by the runtime version.
-The runtime version can be specified, if needed, in the `app.json` file for a project.
+The runtime version can be specified, in the `app.json` file for a project.
 It is expressed with the following syntax `"runtime": "7.0"`.
 Specifying the runtime version is mostly interesting for scenarios where you develop for on-prem or a mix of on-prem and SaaS.
 For SaaS only development, you will most likely be interested in using the current runtime.
+If the runtime setting is not specified, the compiler will detect the runtime that matches the server.

 The runtime in the `app.json` file specifies which runtime the project is targeting.
 A project can be published to the server with an earlier or with the same runtime version as the server.